s10023/johnny-moon-trader-bot/README.md

-# 🚀 Johnny Moon Trader Bot
+# 🚀 Buibui Moon Trader Bot

 A tactical crypto trading bot designed for fast, risk-managed, and confident entries — with live price monitoring and position tracking.
 Built for degens who trade smart.
 LFG. 🌕